Skip to main content

 File layout

 ekso.json lives next to docker-compose.yml in the bundle.
 Compose mounts it into both the app and worker containers.
 Edit, then docker compose restart to pick up changes.
-Anything not in ekso.json (AI providers, license activation, tenant data, integrations) lives inside Ekso — configured via the Settings UI after first run, persisted to the database.
+The bundle ships two sibling folders alongside ekso.json: ./data/ (database files and attachments) and ./backups/ (automatic daily snapshots).
+Those are not configured here — they’re properties of the docker-compose.yml.
+See Data management for layout, retention, and restore details.

 Sections